maximilianh/crisporWebsite/manual/manual.md

 scores in the table, we do not recommend the other algorithms anymore, based on the results from our paper.
-Note that the Doench 2016 scores slightly changed in April 2018, when we updated to the version called 'Azimuth', which is also used by the Broad Institute's website.
+Note that the Doench 2016 scores slightly changed in April 2018, when we updated to the version called 'Azimuth', which is also used by the Broad Institute's website, but the changes were on the order of 1-2%, so it did not make any difference in practice.

-Cpf1 and saCas9 have special efficiency scores, the spCas9 scores are not applicable for them.
-The models deepCpf1 and Najm et al 2018 saCas9 will be shown instead.
+Cpf1 and saCas9 have special efficiency scores, the spCas9 scores are not applicable for them, and the models "deepCpf1" for Cpf1 and "Najm et al 2018" for saCas9 will be shown here.

 Also, the predictive power of these scores is not great in general, with correlations of around 0.4 against the assay results.
 If you have no choice and